 Folklores behind the watercourse and Gundika temple

-There is also a legend behind the unfinished Vilakkumaadam corridor in the Vishnu temple.
-It is said that one of Coorg's chieftain started the corridor's construction without taking permission from Kottayam Thampuran, who ruled over the area along with Thirunelli.
-He became quite angry with this and so the chieftain hasd to stop the construction in between.
-He then renovates the Lava Kusha temple at Kuthirakkode, near Thirunelli with the remaining material.
+There is also a legend behind the unfinished Vilakkumadam corridor in the Vishnu temple.
+One of Coorg's chieftains started the corridor's construction without permission from Kottayam Thampuran, who ruled over the area along with Thirunelli.
+He became quite angry with this, so the chieftain had to stop the construction in between.
+He then renovated the Lava Kusha temple at Kuthirakkode, near Thirunelli, with the remaining material.

-The aqueduct, which ensures continuous supply of water into the temple from the stream, is believed to have been constructed as per the instruction of a North Malabar princess.
-It is said that she came to visit the temple, felt thirsty after to the long journey, but there was no water available.
-She sympathized with the plight of the priests there too and immediately ordered the construction of a water supply system.
-Local people believe that her servants and courtiers constructed a temporary aqueduct from the stream at the foot hills of the Brahmagiri to the temple with bamboos, with the help of local tribal people.
-After going back home, she sent masons to make aqueduct using granite.
+The aqueduct, which ensures a continuous supply of water into the temple from the stream, is believed to have been constructed as per the instructions of a North Malabar princess.
+She came to visit the temple and felt thirsty after the long journey, but there was no water available.
+She sympathized with the plight of the priests there too, and immediately ordered the construction of a water supply system.
+Local people believe that her servants and courtiers constructed a temporary aqueduct from the stream at the foothills of the Brahmagiri to the temple with bamboo, with the help of local tribal people.
+After going back home, she sent masons to make an aqueduct using granite.

-Festival of the temple
+Festival of the Temple

-Ceremonies at Thirunelli temple
+Ceremonies at Thirunelli Temple